JamesQMurphy/www-jamesqmurphy-com/src/JamesQMurphy.Web/Views/Home/Privacy.md

 * To track repeat visits to the site
 * To record your acknowledgement of the Privacy Policy

-This site does _not_ use cookies to track your activity on other sites.
+The Website does _not_ use cookies to track your activity on other sites.
+The Website does not respond to "Do Not Track" signals from browsers.

 # How We Use This Information